joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

 - I need to be able to enter the char via a keyboard on mobile phone.
 - I need to be able to write down the char fairly easily.
 - I need to be able to differentiate the letters from each other.
+- I need to be able to read a shorthand notation and understand it as a date.

 The reason I chose Â - Ô is because one can write them with a keyboard *without special alt-codes* and the requirements above are met.